GNOME/gtksourceview/docs/lang-tutorial.md

 # A language definition for the C language

-To describe the syntax of a language GtkSourceView uses an XML format which defines nested context to be highlighted.
-Each context roughly corresponds to a portion of the syntax which has to be highlighted (e.g. keywords, strings, comments), and can contain nested contexts (e.g. escaped characters.)
+To describe the syntax of a language GtkSourceView uses an XML format which defines nested contexts to be highlighted.
+Each context roughly corresponds to a portion of the syntax which has to be highlighted (e.g. keywords, strings, comments), and can contain nested contexts (e.g. escaped characters).

 In this tutorial we will analyze a simple example to highlight a subset of C, based on the full C language definition.